enreda81/stremio-TDTChannels-addon/README.md

 ### Description

-This is a Stremio addon that provides live TV channels from the public TDTChannels list for Spain.
+This is a Stremio addon that provides live TV channels from the public TDTChannels list for Spain (https://www.tdtchannels.com/).

 ### Features